-The Thoth Tarot by Aleister Crowley, first released in 1969, 22 years after Crowley’s death, is in no way like his predecessors.
+The Thoth Tarot by Aleister Crowley (below left), first released in 1969, 22 years after Crowley’s death, is in no way like his predecessors.
 Uniquely designed and full of symbolism, this deck has inspired countless artists in their version of the tarot.

 Crowley’s version of the Fool also emphasizes his spiritual potential.
 This is expressed by symbols such as the caduceus , the butterfly, the white dove (the Holy Spirit), a bag of coins with signs of the zodiac and planets, the vulture (Ancient Egypt), and the grapes (divine ecstasy).
 The green clothing refers to the mythical ‘Green Man’ and spring, and with this to fertility.
 With both legs the Fool enthusiasticly makes a leap into the unknown.

 Where the crocodile (at the bottom of the card) stands for our animal drives in general, the tiger stands more specifically for sexual energy.
-In Hinduism, the tiger – like the crocodile – is used as a mount for the gods.
+In Hinduism, the tiger – like the crocodile – is used as a mount for the gods (see goddess Durga above right).
 The message is: whoever wants to experience the divine must gain mastery over the animal instincts.

 The tarot is a set of 78 cards, containing profound spiritual wisdom.
-In the 14th century the Fool was depicted as a vagebond, a wanderer; nowadays he more clearly represents spiritual potential.
+In the 15th century the Fool was depicted as a vagebond, a wanderer; nowadays he more clearly represents spiritual potential.
 Some decks emphasize his spiritual unconsciousness – the poverty of a life without God – others approach it more positively and focus on his childlike innocence and future possibilities, which are presented by the other cards of the major arcana.
-Arthur E. Waite (RWS deck) wrote about the Fool: He is the spirit in search of experience.

 In biblical terms, the Fool is “the prodigal son” who returns home, to his father (read: God), after he got completely stuck in life (on earth).